Automate folder structures and naming conventions

 What is Anchorpoint

-Anchorpoint is a free asset management tool for VFX and animation projects that can create and use templates for folder structures.
+Anchorpoint is an asset management tool for VFX and animation projects that can create and use templates for folder structures.
 Anchorpoint uses the token system and can resolve a set of standard tokens automatically.

 The following standard tokens are available: